tom-seddon/acorn_mos_disassembly/docs/refresh.md

 * All: fix `*ROMS` displaying spurious `Ignored` (particularly likely in Mode 7) for banks corresponding to unoccupied sockets or cartridge ports
+* All: add language entry point for ROM 15, now always a non-HI 6502 ROM, that will enter the `*` prompt on the host CPU or 6502 second processor.
+(Mainly relevant if using MOS 3.50G with Z80 second
+  processor: `*CONFIGURE LANG 15` is a viable workaround for its incompatibility with HI ROMs.)

 ## F